ghimiredhikura/Install-OpenCV-with-Tesseract-Windows/README.md

 # Install OpenCV with Tesseract on Windows

-This guide will take you through the easy installation steps for OpenCV with Tesseract on Windows.
+This guide will take you through the very easy installation steps for OpenCV with Tesseract on Windows.

 **OS:                [Windows 10](https://www.microsoft.com/en-us/software-download/windows10)**
 **Installation Tool: [GitBash](https://git-scm.com/download/win)**